Learn why your WordPress RSS feeds are important and how you can enrich your RSS feeds by adding featured images from

 If you want to promote your blog in directories, feed readers, and other similar services, you still need to make use of your RSS feed.
 The problem with default WordPress RSS feed, however, is that it doesn’t include tags for your featured images.

 You might have set your best image for a post as a featured image and it can be sad not to have that featured image appear in your RSS feeds.

 Your feeds might look okay if you publish feeds with full text as you have other media files within your post.
 But if you only publish the Summary in your feeds, by default your feeds look plain and do not include tags for an important visual element such as images.

 Enriching your WordPress RSS feed to include featured images can help in improving your website’s presence significantly on necessary applications and services.

 First, let me take some time to discuss what are RSS feeds in WordPress and why adding images to your WordPress RSS feed might be significant.
 If you want, you can directly skip to the set of instructions below.

-I assume you mostly know about feeds and syndication if you are reading this topic, but let me briefly introduce it in the context of WordPress.
+I assume you mostly know about feeds and syndication if you are researching this topic, but let me briefly introduce them in the context of WordPress.